MUCollective/mucollective.github.io/README.md

 * __a thumbnail__ that will be uploaded to `assets/images/`: you __must__ name it `paper-thumb-awesome-paper.png|jpg|jpeg|gif|bmp`.
 We strongly suggest to use a 5:3 aspect ratio and width less than 300px to best appear in the website (ideal size: 200px by 120px).
 <!-- The width should be less than 1200px, and we suggest to use a 5:3 aspect ratio to align with other images.
 (Fumeng: I hope you can follow this rule such that we don't have to run resize scripts for you!) -->
 * authors, abstract, venue, year, awards
-* other links you want to show
+* other links you want to show and their names

 #### The `.md` file

 This file __must__ be called: `yyyy-mm-dd-awesome-paper.md` It gives entries to render a paper.
 Again, you must specify year like `2022-12-01-awesome-paper.md` but months and days are not important.

-A toy example is below.
+`[for everyone]` A toy example is below.
 You can copy it as your template file.

 ```{yaml}
 ---